Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 The Conclusion of Camp Patzicía

-Camp Patzicía ended on March 31, 1976 and the missionaries who worked there were assigned to return to proselyting work in various towns.
-Read where these
+Camp Patzicía ended on March 31, 1976, and the missionaries who worked there were assigned to return to proselyting work in various towns.
+Read where these missionaries are today.

 Another group of 35 labor missionaries (local prospective full-time missionaries and BYU students) took over the tents and during a period of nine months, built over 250 small cinder block homes for the members.
 Read the article “Cementing Ties in Guatemala” (New Era, February 1977) about the workers who helped reconstruct homes.
 Also see “Rebuilding After Guatemala Quake.”

-I have lived with the Cakchiquel people and seen them work and toil.
-I have helped them build their houses with bright hopes for the future, and then help them shovel away the debris after those hopes were destroyed in a 45-second earthquake.
-I have lived with them, prayed with them, sweat with them, and helped them bury their dead.
-I have shared their joy when I see success and progress.
+I lived with the Cakchiquel people and saw them work and toil.
+I helped them build their houses with bright hopes for the future and then helped them shovel away the debris after those hopes were destroyed in a 45-second earthquake.
+I lived with them, prayed with them, sweated with them, and helped them bury their dead.
+I shared their joy when I saw success and progress.

 For me the earthquake began as if a nightmare.
 I thought I was dreaming that I was trapped in bed.
 I thought I could wake up and everything would be all right.
 But I woke up to find the nightmare was a reality that shattered hopes and dreams.
 But the earthquake ended up being a cleansing of sorts.
 Towns have been rebuilt, new dreams have been born, and with a firm trust in God there is even more hope for a bright future.